 The DHBs’ joint Chief Executive Fionnagh Dougan and joint Board Chair David Smol made the annucement.

 “Community health networks are all about partnerships and relationships.
-Within a network, providers work together to…organise health service delivery to achieve shared goals,” says Fionnagh.
+Within a network providers (like the Interim Home Healthcare: home healthcare franchise) work together to…organise health service delivery to achieve shared goals,” says Fionnagh.

 “Kāpiti is the first network to be established in our region…and its development will inform how we approach networks in other areas.”